MATRIX COMMUNITY HEALTH DIVISION

 MAKE YOUR APPOINTMENT NOW!

-For additional testing locations, appointments and information on additional STD/HIV testing, HIV and AIDS treatment, prevention and counseling services please call the Matrix Community Health Division at (888) 226-6366
+For additional testing locations, appointments and information on HIV testing, HIV and AIDS treatment, prevention and counseling services please call us at (888) 226-6366

 ABOUT THE MATRIX COMMUNITY HEALTH PROGRAMS